Homeopathic treatment effective in ADHD

 (4) Department of Mathematical Statistics and Actuarial Science (IMSV), University of Berne, Berne, Switzerland

 (5) Zentrum für Entwicklungsförderung und pädiatrische Neurorehabilitation; Bienne, Switzerland.

 Received: 8 March 2005 Revised: 23 May 2005 Accepted: 1 June 2005 Published online: 27 July 2005

-Prior to the randomized, double blind, placebo controlled crossover study, they were treated with individually prescribed homeopathic medications.
-62 patients, who achieved an improvement of 50% in the Connersrsquo Global Index (CGI), participated in the trial.
+However, prior to the randomized; double blind; placebo controlled crossover study; they were treated with individually prescribed homeopathic medications.
+62 patients; who achieved an improvement of 50% in the Connersrsquo Global Index (CGI); participated in the trial.
 Thirteen patients did not fulfill this eligibility criterion (CGI).
-The responders were split into two groups and received either verum for 6 weeks followed by placebo for 6 weeks (arm ‘A’), or vice-versa (arm ‘B’).
-At the beginning of the trial and after each crossover period, parents reported the CGI and patients underwent neuropsychological testing.
+Meanwhile, the responders were split into two groups and received either verum for 6 weeks followed by placebo for 6 weeks (arm ‘A’); or vice-versa (arm ‘B’).

-Conclusion: The trial suggests scientific evidence of the effectiveness of homeopathy in the treatment of attention deficit hyperactivity disorder, particularly in the areas of behavioural and cognitive functions.
+Moreover, the trial suggests scientific evidence of the effectiveness of homeopathy in the treatment of ADHD; particularly in the areas of behavioral and cognitive functions.

 Click here to check out the next topic; which is all about Medicine Info and Understanding the Systems.